 The company continues to consider the potential impact of Brexit on its business, through the transition period and beyond.
-For now, existing laws and trading arrangements are unchanged.
+The company have taken a comprehensive review of all trade agreements to ensure compliance with the EU-UK Trade and Cooperation Agreement, and to ensure that we have no continuity issues with regard to essential supplies.
 Based on the assessment of the latest available information, our principal risk continues to be that there could be a sustained period when the import of certain raw materials could be challenging, which could curtail planned work if inventory levels were depleted.
-In mitigation, stock levels of critical spares have been elevated as at 31 March 2020.
+In mitigation, stock levels of critical spares have been elevated as at 31 March 2021.
 These products are not perishable and as such the financial risk of holding additional stock is minimal.